priyasingh16/Gapminder_Visualization_2/README.md

 The major difference between our plot is that I have plotted 4 plots, one for each continent and visualized the relationship between income (GDP / capita), life expectancy, and child mortality over time for that continent.
-Another different is that she has used interactive plot and I have used a static plot.
+Another difference is that she has used interactive plot and I have used a static plot.
 I feel that here interactive plot is not helping much in the visualization and a static plot should suffice as there is not a lot of information in the plot.
 Also interactivity adds computational overhead.